 Arachova and back to Athens

-Finally, it will be time to leave Delphi behind and hit the road to Athens.
+Finally, it will be time to leave Delphi behind and travel back to Athens.

 On the way though, you will pass through the pretty town of Arachova, where there is normally a stop of some sort either for coffee or shopping.
 The views from up here are great and it’s an interesting town to walk around.